Hey, fastest three hours and media speeding by, ladies and gentlemen.

 Yes.

-Yeah, it no, it's a it's a uh just a children's book.
+No, it's just a children's book.

-It would be anywhere from the age of like two to about eight years old is the age group that they're targeting, and they're targeting little girls.
+It would be anywhere from the age of like two to about eight years old is the age group that they're targeting and they're targeting little girls.

-Well, so it's a picture book?
+Was it a picture book?

-Um it's yeah, there's a lot of pictures.
+Yeah, there's a lot of pictures.

-Would it have to be for a two-year-old.
+It would have to be for a two-year-old.

-I thought this is not how you play marriage.
+I thought, this is not how you play marriage.

-This is how you're not.
+This is how you're going to be able to do it.

-Uh why can't there be three parents in a family?
+Why can't there be three parents in a family?

-And why can't you adopt the dog?
+And why can't you adopt the dog and so forth?

-Uh there's no end once they break down all these barriers, they can then redefine them any way they wish.
+Once they break down all these barriers, they can then redefine them any way they wish.

 You know, she mentioned that she's from Hillsdale, Michigan.